Working with link IDs

-Link ID is an out-of-the-box feature that lets you link the findings of a DQ Job back to the source record, or key, for remediation outside the application.
-Link IDs are required for archiving break records.
-Specify the link ID when creating a DQ job and selecting columns.
+Link ID is an out-of-the-box feature that allows you to link the findings of a DQ Job back to the source record, or key, for remediation outside the application.
+You can specify the link ID when selecting columns during the job creation process.
+Depending on whether you run jobs in Pullup or Pushdown, the link ID requirements may differ, as shown in the following table.

 Importance of uniqueness